egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 ### Configuring computed properties

 Many of eRegistrations rules are configured through computed properties, which allow us express how given constrain changes together with values of some other properties.
-Computed properties are configured through funtion values, see e.g. below example for `fullName` resolution
+Computed properties are configured through function values, see e.g. below example for `fullName` resolution

 ```javascript
 db.User.prototype.defineProperties({